Macy’s to slow store growth, boost interaction

 In her sole note concerning the Martha Stewart Collection, which launched chainwide prior to the fourth quarter, Hoguet called it “successful” and said consumers attracted by the “excitement” fueled traffic throughout the store.

 The Martha Stewart program is part of the 19% of the merchandise mix that is exclusive to the company, and Hoguet said such private brands outperformed national brands at Macy’s Inc. in 2007.

-Macy's Inc. opened 10 Macy's and two Bloomingdale's during the past year — and projects just five new Macy's and no new Bloomie's in 2008, she said.
-Instead, the company will spend more on in-store presentation, adding staff to the selling floor, and training them better, and will continue to improve its online shopping experience.
+Pulling back from earlier plans, Macy’s Inc. opened 10 Macy’s and two Bloomingdale’s during the year – and projects just five new Macy’s and no new Bloomie’s during 2008, she said.
+Instead, the company will spend more on in-store presentation, adding staff to the selling floor, and training them better, and will continue to improve its online “shopping experience.”